- Discuss the advantages and disadvantages of working as a group rather than as an individual

 These results suggest that introverts can use their strengths to bring out the best in others.
 Yet introverts’ strengths are often locked up because of the way work is structured.
 Take meetings.
 In a culture where the typical meeting resembles a competition for loudest and most talkative, where the workspace is open and desks are practically touching, and where high levels of confidence, charisma, and sociability are the gold standard, introverts often feel they have to adjust who they are to “pass.”
 But they do so at a price, one that has ramifications for the company as well.

-In managing a group, it pays for the manager to consider how meetings are set up and run, and yet few companies show any evidence of doing so.
+In managing a group, it pays for the manager to consider how meetings are set up and run.
+If you are thinking about becoming a manager, then taking the time to get to know your team’s strength will help them thrive as an individual and as a team.
 Arriving at a meeting process that encourages introverts to speak up and extraverts to take time for reflection is a win-win for the group and the company.